Catch-and-release migrants defy Homeland Security orders to check in

 “I will hold every DHS nominee going forward until this crisis is resolved,” he said.

-A hold is a way of delaying action on nominees, and forces the Senate to dedicate floor time and hold roll call votes in order to overcome the hold for each pick.
+A hold is a way of delaying action on nominees and forces the Senate to dedicate floor time and hold roll call votes in order to overcome the hold for each pick.

-Rep. John Katko of New York, the ranking Republican on the House Homeland Security Committee, said Homeland Security may have been violating the law by releasing the migrants without an NTA.
+Rep. John Katko of New York, the ranking Republican on the House Homeland Security Committee, said Homeland Security might have violated the law by releasing the migrants without notices to appear.

-In a letter written to Mr. Mayorkas he demanded answers on the no-show rates, including the latest full numbers.
-He also asked Mr. Mayorkas to explain his plan for tracking down those who failed to report.
+In a letter to Mr. Mayorkas, he demanded answers on the no-show rates, including the latest full numbers.
+He also asked Mr. Mayorkas to explain his plan for tracking down those who fail to report.

-Sen. Rob Portman of Ohio, ranking Republican on the Senate Homeland Security and Governmental Affairs Committee, also expressed concern over the numbers.
+Sen. Rob Portman of Ohio, the ranking Republican on the Senate Homeland Security and Governmental Affairs Committee, also expressed concern about the numbers.

 “The Biden administration must put into place policies to ensure all migrants with asylum claims follow proper procedures for the safety and security of all Americans,” he said in a statement to The Times.

-ICE says it urges migrants to comply with the show-up directives, and said noncompliance could be a potentially unfavorable factor in their immigration cases.
+ICE says it urges migrants to comply with the show-up directives and that noncompliance could be an unfavorable factor in immigration cases.

-And those who jumped the border Nov.
-1 or later are deemed to be priorities for ICE enforcement, should they come into the agency’s purview.

-But there’s no indication Homeland Security is making any proactive effort to try to reach them.
+Those who have jumped the border since Nov.
+1 are deemed to be priorities for ICE enforcement should they come into the agency’s purview, but there is no indication that Homeland Security is making any proactive effort to try to reach them.

-ICE has fugitive teams assigned to look for illegal immigrants who’ve been ordered deported, but the agency didn’t say whether they have also will be looking for the NTA no-shows.
+ICE has fugitive teams assigned to look for illegal immigrants who have been ordered deported, but the agency didn’t say whether agents would be looking for no-shows.

-It’s also not clear what the exact show-up rate is because while ICE released the number of people that have turned up, neither ICE nor Customs and Border Protection released the number of people who were expected.
+The rate of appearance also is not clear because neither ICE nor Customs and Border Protection released the number of people who were expected.

 Acting CBP Commissioner Troy Miller told a House committee in May that the agency does have the numbers.

-CBP on its website publishes the total number of people released, which shows 79,000 migrants were caught and released in March, April and May.

-But a spokesman for the agency said they cannot publicly release the exact number released without an NTA.
+CBP shows on its website that 79,000 migrants were caught and released in March, April and May, but a spokesman for the agency said they cannot publicly release the exact number released without notices to appear.

 Some numbers have become public anyway.

-Rep. Henry Cuellar, Texas Democrat, said in mid-April that 15,300 people had been released without NTAs.
-A Washington Times source in early May said the number was 18,000, and Mr. Lankford said on May 13 that the number he’d been told was 19,000.
+Rep. Henry Cuellar, Texas Democrat, said in mid-April that 15,300 people had been released without notices to appear.
+A Washington Times source said in early May that the number was 18,000.
+Mr. Lankford said on May 13 that the number he had been told was 19,000.

 Migrants are given a 60-day window to check in.

-Taking Mr. Cuellar’s figure of 15,300 — all of whom are now outside the 60-day check-in window and should have turned up — the 3,446 who actually did show would be a compliance rate of 23%.
+Taking Mr. Cuellar’s figure of 15,300 — all of whom are now outside the 60-day check-in window and should have turned up — the 3,446 who did show would be a compliance rate of 23%.

 Using Mr. Lankford’s 19,000 figure would put the compliance rate even lower, at 18%.

-It’s also likely some of those 3,446 actually arrived in May and June and showed up at ICE offices well before their 60-day deadline, so the number of people who arrived in March and April and checked in is bound to be lower than the 3,446 total ICE provided, making the compliance rate even lower.
+It’s also likely that some of those 3,446 arrived in May and June and showed up at ICE offices well before their 60-day deadline, so the number of people who arrived in March and April and checked in is bound to be lower than the 3,446 total ICE provided, making the compliance rate even lower.

-Mark Morgan, who served as acting head of ICE and then CBP during the Trump administration, said it’s irrelevant how many people were issued NTAs.
+Mark Morgan, who served as acting head of ICE and then CBP during the Trump administration, said it’s irrelevant how many people were issued notices to appear.

-Few would actually show up for their court hearings either way, and the ones that do aren’t going to turn themselves in if they lose their cases and are ordered deported.
+Few would show up for their court hearings either way, and the ones who do aren’t going to turn themselves in if they lose their cases and are ordered deported.

 “If you give them an NTA, they’re not showing up.
-If you don’t don’t give them an NTA, they’re not showing up,” he said.
+If you don’t give them an NTA, they’re not showing up,” he said.

-He said that’s why it’s so important to detain illegal border crossers — including those who make asylum claims.
+He said that’s why it’s important to detain illegal border crossers, including those who make asylum claims.

 If they can be held, they do appear for their hearings and can be deported at the end of the process.
 If they’re not held, the chances of removing them if they’re ordered deported is low, he said.

-Mr. Feere, though, said there would have been value in giving the court dates anyway.
-If the migrant doesn’t show, a judge issues an in-absentia order of removal, meaning if the person is encountered by ICE at some point after that he or she can be quickly ousted.
+Mr. Feere, though, said there would have been value in giving the court dates.
+If the migrant doesn’t show, a judge issues an in-absentia order of removal, meaning the person can be quickly deported if encountered by ICE.

-Acting CBP Commissioner Troy Miller told Congress earlier this year that issuing NTAs was taking too long and people who were going to be released were piling up at Border Patrol facilities.
-Issuing notices to report cut the time in custody dramatically, Mr. Miller said.
+Mr. Miller told Congress this year that issuing notices to appear was taking too long and people who were going to be released were piling up at Border Patrol facilities.
+Issuing notices to report cut the time in custody dramatically, he said.

 Mr. Feere, who now serves as director of investigations at the Center for Immigration Studies, said CBP’s answer of “allowing thousands of illegal aliens to run free in the United States is obviously not a valid response.”